1A-OneAngstrom/SAMSON-Developer-Tutorials/AtomShaker/README.md

 # AtomShaker

-This SAMSON Element demonstrates how to create a simple App with GUI that shakes atoms in SAMSON.
+This SAMSON Extension demonstrates how to create a simple [app](https://documentation.samson-connect.net/developers/latest/apps/) with GUI that shakes atoms in SAMSON.

-Please, refer to the [Atom shaker tutorial](https://documentation.samson-connect.net/developers/latest/page_tutorial_atom_shaker.html).
+Please, refer to the [Programming new Apps: Atom shaker](https://documentation.samson-connect.net/developers/latest/tutorials/atom-shaker/) tutorial.